Haruna Ishola: Music career

-He was born in Ibadan, Nigeria. and regarded as the father of Apala Music in Nigeria, performing with musical instrument such as agogo bells, akuba, clavesm drums, akuba, lamellophone.
+He was born in Ibadan, Nigeria. and regarded as the father of Apala Music in Nigeria, performing with musical instruments such as agogo bells, akuba, claves, drums, and the lamellophone.

-Ishola's first album in 1948, Late Oba Adeboye (The Orimolusi Of Ijebu Igbo) released under His Masters Voice (HMV), was a commercial flop, but his relentless touring gave him a reputation as the most in-demand entertainer for parties among the wealthy Nigerian elite.
-In 1955, a rerecorded version of his 1948 album was released following the death of Oba Adeboye in an incident in an air accident on BOAC operated Argonaut G-ALHL, the re-released record soon raised his profile.
+Ishola's first album in 1948, Late Oba Adeboye (The Orimolusi Of Ijebu Igbo) released under His Master's Voice, was a commercial flop, but his relentless touring gave him a reputation as the most in-demand entertainer for parties among the wealthy Nigerian elite.
+In 1955, a rerecorded version of his 1948 album was released following the death of Oba Adeboye in an air accident on BOAC operated Argonaut G-ALHL, the re-released record soon raised his profile.
 Haruna Ishola began recording apala numbers in about 1955, and soon became the most popular artist in the genre, and one of the most respected praise singers in Nigeria.
 Ishola adapted and stuck to a strong traditionalist approach, citing both Yoruba proverbs and Koranic scripture in his songs, and introducing no Western musical instruments into his musical line-up.
 Before the end of 1950s, he introduced shekere into his music, and recorded a song in 1960 for Decca Records titled "Punctuality is the Soul of Business".
 In 1962, he recorded his first LP; it had two sides with five songs on each side.
 Three of the five songs on side A were in praise to prominent people.
 On side B, are singles "Mo so pe moku" and "Ika Ko Wunwon".